Nikon D40 vs D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40 does not offer wifi capability.
+In contrast, the D40 does not provide wifi capability.

 Both the D40 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So how do things add up?
 Which of the two cameras – the Nikon D40 or the Nikon D5500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D40: